carsonbfl/CETI/README.md

    * **GalaxyMap** to determine when to show/hide overlay.
 4. When a system is targeted:

-   * CETI queries EDSM, EDASTRO, and SPANSH
+   * CETI queries EDSM, EDASTRO, and SPANSH (Spansh is link-only; not for status)
    * Displays status and enables options
 5. Use the 📂 button to save system data (manual XYZ for unvisited)
 6. Use "Find Nearby" to search visited systems around user-defined coordinates.
 (Mostly useful for unvisited systems, does not pull targeted system but instead prompts the user for coordinates, the name is irrelevant for this.
 More in future WIP)